medranoqr/medranoqr/README.md

 - 👋 Hi, I’m @medranoqr
 - 👀 I’m interested in IA🤖, ML🖥️, DS📉
 - 🌱 I’m currently learning Python🐍 and C#️⃣
-- 💞️ I’m looking to collaborate on personal projects 📁
+- 💞️ I’m looking to collaborate on DS📉 projects 📁
 - 📫 How to reach me medranoq@outlook.com 📧

 <!---